cdot/Ping/README.md

 The protocol was reverse-engineered by watching bluetooth packets sent to/from the device by the Erchang "Fish Helper" software.
-This software uses classic BR/EDR bluetooth to communicate with the device, but by using the excellent Bluetooth Scanner https://play.google.com/store/apps/details?id=com.pzolee.bluetoothscanner&hl=en
+This software uses classic BR/EDR bluetooth to communicate with the device, but LE works just as well.
-I was able to determine that it is dual mode and LE can work just as well.

 The device is configured by setting the required sensitivity, noise filtering, and range.
-There may be more settings, but this is all the Erchange software uses.
+There may be more settings, but this is all the Erchang software uses.

 Samples contain an indication of whether the contacts are wet or not, the depth, and what appears to be the signal return strength (depending on the nature of the bottom, I assume).
 Another depth which appears to be the depth of an intermediate return (i.e. a fish) and a byte which appears to indicate the horizontal extent for that signal.
 Finally a battery strength and temperature.

+## The Application
+The application is split into a UI and two services.
+The services are largely independent from the UI and can bring themselves into the foreground even if the UI detaches (is killed) but logging is still active.
+One of the services is responsible for GPS location, and the other for talking to the sonar device.